 - Furniture finishers—$30,920 ($14.87 per hour)

 - Woodworking machine operators—$29,090 ($13.98 per hour)

 - Carpenters' helpers—$29,200 ($14.04 per hour)

 Many carpentry and woodworking professionals earn well above the national average wages for their trades, especially if they have a lot of experience or work in high-paying industries or regions.
-For example, in 2015, the highest-paid carpenters made over $76,750 ($36.90 per hour).
+For example, in 2015, the most high-paid carpentry jobs offered yearly wages of over $76,750 ($36.90 per hour).
 The electric power generation, transmission, and distribution industry paid carpenters the highest average wages—$68,200 ($32.79 per hour).
 And the states where carpenters earned the most money, on average, were Alaska, Hawaii, New York, New Jersey, and Massachusetts.
 Average pay in those states ranged from $58,370 ($28.06 per hour) to $67,990 ($32.69 per hour).*

 3. The Ability to Take On Woodworking Jobs From Home

 Carpentry is a good job for people who are interested in working from home.
 Having the skills to cut, shape, and finish wood can mean having a huge world of other moneymaking opportunities available to you.
 In fact, you don't have to confine yourself to just building privacy fences or decks in your spare time for extra cash.
 With relatively few startup costs, you might also be able to begin doing fun woodworking jobs from home.